SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Introduction

 Currently, most of the SNN architectures are derived from Artificial Neural Networks (ANNs), whose neurons' architectures and operations are different from SNNs~\cite{Ref_Na_AutoSNN_ICML22}.
-SNNs accumulate and generate temporal information in form of spikes using Leaky Integrate-and-Fire (LIF) neurons, while ANNs typically perform multiplication-and-accumulation (MAC) and activation using Rectified Linear Unit (ReLU).
+SNNs accumulate and generate temporal information in form of spikes using Leaky Integrate-and-Fire (LIF) neurons, while ANNs perform multiplication-and-accumulation (MAC) and activation using Rectified Linear Unit (ReLU).
 Such ANN-based SNN architectures may lose unique features from SNN computation models (e.g., temporal information between spikes), thereby leading to sub-optimal accuracy~\cite{Ref_Kim_SNASNet_ECCV22}.
-Moreover, the SNN architectures are still developed without considering memory budgets from the underlying processing hardware, which is important to ensure the applicability of the SNN architecture for the given application and hardware platform.
-For instance, most of the SNN models require more than 20M of parameters to achieve 93\% accuracy for CIFAR10, as shown in Fig.~\ref{Fig_SNN_AccMem_HWenergy}(a), which is memory consuming and inefficient for tightly-constrained application use-cases. \textit{These limitations hinder the SNNs from reaching their full potential in accuracy and efficiency}.
-However, manually designing the desired SNN architecture is a laborious task and time consuming, hence requiring an alternative solution that can quickly provide an SNN architecture that is suitable for the given accuracy and memory constraints.
+Moreover, the SNN architectures are still developed without considering memory budgets from the underlying processing hardware, which is important to ensure the applicability of the SNN architecture for the given hardware platform.
+For instance, most of the SNN models require more than 2x10$^7$ (20M) of parameters to achieve 93\% accuracy for the CIFAR10 dataset, as shown in Fig.~\ref{Fig_SNN_AccMem_HWenergy}(b), which is memory consuming and inefficient for resource-constrained embedded systems. \textit{These limitations hinder the SNNs from reaching their full potential in accuracy and efficiency for embedded AI systems}.
+However, manually designing the desired SNN architecture is a laborious task and time consuming, thus requiring an alternative solution that quickly provides an SNN architecture that is suitable for the given accuracy and memory constraints.

-\textit{\textbf{Research Problem:} How to automatically and quickly find an SNN architecture that achieves acceptable accuracy under the given memory constraints.} An efficient solution to this problem will ease the developments of SNN systems that have tight resources (e.g., IoT-edge and near-sensor computing), hence enabling the widespread use of SNNs for diverse ML-based applications.
+\textit{\textbf{Research Problem:} How to automatically and quickly find an SNN architecture that achieves acceptable accuracy under the given memory constraints for embedded AI systems}.
+An efficient solution to this problem will ease SNN developments for embedded AI systems, thus enabling the widespread use of SNNs for diverse ML-based application use-cases~\cite{Ref_Putra_NeuromorphicAIRobotics_arXiv24}.